-MS0110 Veterinary Acupuncture: Level 1
+MS0110 Veterinary Acupuncture: Level 1 (3.5 semester credit hours) hybrid

 This course discusses the fundamental principles of TCVM including Yin-yang, Eight Principles, Five Elements and Zang-fu physiology and pathology.
 Scientific basis of acupuncture and research data are discussed as well as real-world implementation of acupuncture clinical usage including pain management, lameness, musculoskeletal disorders and osteoarthritis.
 Acupuncture points and techniques including dry-needling and aquapuncture are also discussed.
 A hands-on wet lab will be provided during the on-site portion of the class in Reddick, Fl.